munabedan/incul-manager/README.md

 - This project is open to contributions and feedback.

 ### To-Do

 - [ ] Ability to choose a password when creating a container
 - [ ] Create a different docker network for each container
 - [ ] Ensure consistent color for windows related to the same container
+- [ ] be able to create different templates